pjbarnes35/BigProject1/README.md

 Noted: Red=Wrong Green=Correct

+## Create= Where I created the tables

-Populate= Where I input all the questions into their respective tables Create= Where I created the tables
+## Populate= Where I input all the questions into their respective tables

+## Read= Making sure all tables and questions are in the QnA Database

-App= Where to Run the Quiz Bowl
+## App= Where to Run the Quiz Bowl